dasautoooo/Parma/README.md

 # Parma
 Display Markdown using pure SwiftUI components.
-Taking advantages of `ViewBuilder` to make custom appearance for `Text` and `View`.
+Taking advantages of `ViewBuilder` to make custom appearances for `Text` and `View`.

 ## Example
 ```swift